snac-cooperative/technical-docs/Specifications/Schema SQL.md

 ### Foreign key related records

 Several descriptive tables are related via foreign key back to the main table.
 These include: language, date_range, place_link.
-All of these tables have some 1:many relation back to their "main" table, so this relation is logical.
-(The list ssed to include source, and scm.)
+All of these tables have a 1:many relation back to their "main" table, so this relation is logical.
+(The list used to include source, and scm.)

 Note fields fk_id and fk_table.
 We save fk_table as a backstop in case something goes wrong.
 More on that later.